Are you’re looking to buy a new Fossil watch?

 The case of the watch and the bracelet share a gun-metal tone, which pairs perfectly with the black and white dial.

-The dial itself has white stick markers, and black hands with white tips, all of this pops out really beautifully in the dial, giving off a sense of prestige, and giving all of us easy time reads regardless of the hour of the day.
+The dial itself has white stick markers, and black hands with white tips, all of this pops out really beautifully in the dial, giving off a sense of prestige and giving all of us easy time reads regardless of the hour of the day.

--Can be worn with many different styles
+-Can be worn in many different styles

 -Accurate quartz movement